PatchworkOS 19e446b

 virtAddrThe desired virtual address to map to, if NULL, the kernel chooses an available address.

 physAddrThe physical address to map from.
-Must not be NULL.
+Must not be PHYS_ADDR_INVALID.

 lengthThe length of the memory region to map, in bytes.